Student Progress Policy

 - The hold may be temporarily lifted for the purpose of registration upon completion of a written success plan developed for the student.

-- Students are notified of the terms of their suspension and the appeal process via email.
+- Students are notified of the terms of their suspension and the appeal process using the Application for Reinstatement (pdf) via email.

 - Students whose appeal is granted or who wish to return after one year will be placed on Academic Alert status and given a referral to see a counselor.